 While these results provide encouraging evidence that DMDs slow down the progression of MS, there is currently no evidence that DMDs delay the onset of secondary progressive MS.

-What are the risks of taking disease modifying drugs?
+What are the risks of taking DMDs?

 All the DMDs can potentially cause side effects - see information on individual drugs for more details.
 Some people do not experience any side effects at all, some find they ease after the first month or two as their body adapts to the drug and others may find that side effects persist.
 Your MS team will give you advice on how to reduce the impact of side effects.
 A few people find side effects cause problems or are intolerable and have to change or stop treatment.